chirkov86/JS-refcards/README.md

 typeof 37 === 'number';
 typeof Number('1') === 'number'; // Number tries to parse things into numbers

-// But ind the following
+// But mind the following
 typeof new Number(1) === 'object';

 // Strings